donydony2009/ObisidianProgramming/Programming/System design.md

 	2. What is the availability needed?
 	3. What about consistency?
 	4. What is the reliability needed?
+2. Calculations on data requirements
-2. Establish high level design starting from User and from his writes.
+3. Establish high level design starting from User and from his writes.
 Make sure to talk through the whole process.
 Think of tradeoffs.
 At this point don't name specific technologies.
 Try to get buy in from interviewer.
 Make sure he is on  board with your proposal
-3. Deep dive.
+4. Deep dive.
 Name technologies and tradeoffs

 ### Back of the envelope tricks
 - 2^10 is 10^3